NeerChayaphon/Medical-Consultation-System/README.md

   2. API url : https://harmore.herokuapp.com/api/v1/

 ## To run this project
-  1.First you need to add config.env file that store the environment variables to use with the backend in the backend directory.
+  1. First you need to add config.env file that store the environment variables to use with the backend in the backend directory.
   ```
   NODE_ENV=development
   PORT=5000